Current Scholar Biographies

 As a driven research student and mentor, she aims to break barriers in a field with limited representation of women of color.
 Despite being the sole woman of color in her environmental science program in her year during college, she navigated through a predominantly white institution in Gettysburg, Pennsylvania, to pursue her dream.
 Motivated by her experiences, she actively shares her journey to encourage others facing similar challenges.
 Inspired by her upbringing as a first-generation student, she is determined to give back to her community and is acquiring skills to lead independent research studies.
 Alongside her career goals, she aspires to pursue a PhD and be a supportive mentor like those she currently and previously had.

-Lily Kunkel was raised in Portland, Oregon where lots of time outdoors–along with their heritage as the great-grandchild of a Native American (Cherokee/Choctaw) residential school survivor–contributed to their early and ongoing passion for the environment.
+Lily Kunkel (they/them) is a Two-spirit ecologist of Cherokee and Choctaw descent from Portland, Oregon.
 In 2022, they graduated summa cum laude from NYU with a B.A. in Biology (Ecology Track) and a minor in Child & Adolescent Mental Health Studies.
-Lily’s independent ecology research focused on avian biodiversity and ecosystem services in small, urban cemeteries.
-The associated thesis won them the NYU Charles H. Willey Prize for completing the requirements for honors in biology with the greatest distinction.
-Lily was also a member of the NYU Conceptual Development and Social Cognition Lab where they researched the impact of parental political ideology on childrens’ punishment of in- vs out-group members.
-Their diverse research experiences, along with their time working at the Gallatin WetLab art gallery and the NYU Office of Sustainability sparked a passion for interdisciplinary work.
-As a Bridge Scholar, Lily works under Kristina Douglass in the Olo Be Taloha Lab expanding their skills to anthropology and environmental archaeology.
-Their current project involves examining eggshell assemblages from the extinct elephant bird in order to elucidate the evolution of complex human behaviors such as resource management and dietary preferences.
-Lily’s interests going forward center human-environment interactions, traditional ecological knowledge, environmental justice, and urban ecology.
-After the Bridge program, Lily intends to pursue a PhD in ecology or environmental science while continuing to work interdisciplinarily.
-In their free time, Lily enjoys birding, reading, and crafting.
+Lily’s independent ecology research focused on avian biodiversity and environmental conditions in small, urban cemeteries vs parks.
+Their thesis won the NYU Charles H. Willey Prize for achieving honors in biology with the greatest distinction.
+Lily was also a member of the NYU Conceptual Development and Social Cognition Lab where they researched the impact of parent political ideology on children's punishment of in- vs out-group members.
+Their diverse research experiences, along with their time working at the Gallatin WetLab art gallery on Governors Island and at the NYU Office of Sustainability sparked a passion for interdisciplinary work.
+Lily was also involved with NYU’s Peer Undergraduate Mentoring Program as a Women in Science Scholar and Community Agriculture Project.
+They now serve as the current Graduate Student Representative for Columbia’s Native American Council.
+As a Bridge Scholar, Lily works under Shahid Naeem in the Ecology With No Apology Lab Group.
+They are currently involved in a diverse range of projects blending field and computational skills.
+Some include: analyzing bioacoustic data from variable forest plots for avian species richness, looking at how land use legacy impacts urban insect biodiversity, and investigating mangrove range expansion using LiDAR and drone imagery.
+In their free time, Lily enjoys birding, reading, and beading.

 Advisor: Christine McCarthy